Blog · Review Essay · Last reviewed June 25, 2026

 The Book

 A World Without Work: Technology, Automation, and How We Should Respond was written by economist Daniel Susskind and published by Metropolitan Books in 2020.
-Amazon lists the hardcover with publisher Metropolitan Books, publication date January 14, 2020, ISBN-10 1250173515, and ISBN-13 978-1250173515.
-Macmillan's Holt landing page and Susskind's official site identify the same book and frame it around technology, automation, and the future of work.
+Macmillan's current publisher page lists the imprint as Metropolitan Books, the on-sale date as January 14, 2020, page count as 272, and ISBN 9781250173522; the U.S. hardcover listing used by the affiliate link uses ISBN-10 1250173515 and ISBN-13 9781250173515.
+Susskind's official site identifies the same book and frames it around technology, automation, and the future of work.

 Susskind's central wager is deliberately uncomfortable: maybe the old reassurance is no longer enough.
 For centuries, new technologies destroyed some jobs while creating others.
 He argues that AI changes the balance because machines no longer need to imitate human reasoning in order to outperform humans at bounded tasks.
 The question becomes not only whether jobs vanish, but what society does if paid work stops being the main distributor of income, status, schedule, and belonging.